mozilla/version-control-tools/docs/hgmozilla/issues.rst

 =================

 In a hurry and don't want to spend the time to report a proper bug?
-Ping *gps* on irc.mozilla.org and he'll do the right thing if he can.
+Ping *sheehan* on irc.mozilla.org and he'll do the right thing if he can.

 Ways to Make Bug Reports More Useful
 ====================================